tinyvision-ai-inc/pico-ice/Docs/pinout.md

 <https://digilent.com/reference/pmod/start>

-You will have to keep only one set of signal for each block, for instance, GPIO, or I2C, or SPI, or I2S...
+You will have to keep only one set of signals for each block.
+For instance for the PMOD0A, only GPIO or only I2C or only SPI or only UART...

+#### PMOD0 (iCE40 only)

 ```
 # ICE_PMOD0A (near USB) top row